andrewmatlock/Indux/docs/docs/plugins/url-parameters.md

 ## Data Sources

-Content from a [collection](/plugins/content-collections) can be the subject of a URL parameter.
+Content from a [data source](/plugins/data-sources) can be the subject of a URL parameter.

 ::: frame col
 <!-- Filter -->